RouNNdeL/anti-rootkit-lkm/README.md

 We already know, when the `syscall` instruction gets executed, we jump to the `entry_SYSCALL_64`, and the address of the next instruction is stored in the `rcx` register.
-The procedure is actually written in assembly (in the `/arch/x86/entry/entry_64.S` file).
+This procedure is actually written in assembly (in the `/arch/x86/entry/entry_64.S` file).

 ```asm
 entry_SYSCALL_64: